 This section provides information on the CRU’s energy safety role in relation to electrical contractors, gas installers, gas supply, transportation & storage, and upstream petroleum safety extraction and exploration activities.

 For further information please click on the relevant tabs.

 The CRU has a dedicated Energy Safety division responsible for the safety regulation of natural gas supply, transmission, distribution, storage and use of gas, the registration of electrical contractors and gas installers by designated bodies, and the regulation of upstream designated petroleum activities.

 Specifically, the Electricity Regulation Act, 1999, as amended by various pieces of legislation, gives the CRU responsibilities in the areas of electrical, gas and petroleum safety.
 This includes the following functions:

-Regulate the exploration and extraction activities of petroleum undertakings under the Petroleum Safety Framework.
+- Regulate the exploration and extraction activities of petroleum undertakings, operators and owners

-For more information and an overview of the CRU’s roles in relation to energy safety, please refer to the CRU’s factsheet on safety which can be found on the CRU’s advanced search facility.
+For more information and an overview of the CRU’s roles in relation to energy safety, please refer to the CRU’s Energy Safety fact sheet which can be found via the Publications search page.